FronkonGames/fronkongames.github.io/content/store/luts/index.md

 All '**LUTs**' have an advanced color grading panel.
 Check '**Color grading**' (_1_) to activate it.

 {{< imagecenter src="/store/luts/color.jpg" >}}

+'**Exposure**' (_2_) changes the exposure, or brightness.
+Just below you have a contrast control (_3_) and an HDR color (_4_) without alpha channel to tint the image.

+To move the color wheel, use '**Hue**' (_5_).
+To change the amount of color, use '**Saturation**' (_6_).

+Select the tone operator, '**Tonemap**' (_7_), that best suits your needs.
+The most popular ones are available: Neutral, ACES and Reinhard.
+If you want more, you may be interested in '[Artistic: Tonemapper](http://localhost:1313/store/artistic.html#tonemapper)'.

+With '**White balance**' (_8_) you can adjust the perceived _temperature_ of the image.
+First you can make it perceived cooler or warmer.
+The next parameter modifies the color used to vary the perceived temperature.

+'**Split toning**' (_9_) is used to tint shadows and highlights of an image separately.
+A typical example is to push shadows toward cool blue and highlights toward warm orange.

+'**Channel mixer**' (_10_) allows you to combine input RGB values to create a new RGB value.
+For example, you could swap R and G, subtract B from G, or add G to R to push green toward yellow.

+The last setting is '**Shadow Midtones Highlights**' (_11_), it works like split-toning, except that it also allows adjustment of the midtones and decouples the shadow and highlight regions, making them configurable.

 They also have an '**Advanced**' panel with these options: